 The 7 BEST Hotels in Islamorada, Florida

-If you are planning to visit Islamorada, Florida, you might be wondering where the best place to stay on your vacation is!
+If you are planning to visit Islamorada in the Florida Keys, you might be wondering where the best place to stay on your vacation is!

 There’s no doubt Islamorada is full of incredible places to choose from.
 From affordable beachside cottages to five-star resorts, there is something for everyone in this slice of paradise!